ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 -   The maximum of function values (or the array maximum).

-Type: matches the array type.
+Type: matches the array type (or type of function result).

 **Examples**